-Responding to popular demand, Tennessee Tourism today announced “color blind” viewfinders have now been installed at a total of 11 locations across the state, and the launch of a new website, tnvacation.com/tn-fall-color, to assist all travelers planning trips to enjoy the beautiful fall splendor of Tennessee.
-Installation of a 12th location, along the Cherohala Skyway, will be completed soon.
+Responding to popular demand, Tennessee Tourism today announced “color blind” viewfinders have now been installed at a total of 12 locations across the state, and the launch of a new website, tnvacation.com/tn-fall-color, to assist all travelers planning trips to enjoy the beautiful fall splendor of Tennessee.

 Each of the color blind viewfinders are outfitted with innovative EnChroma® lenses designed to alleviate red-green color blindness.
 This ground-breaking spectral lens technology enables people with color blindness to see a broader range of clear, vibrant color.

 The color blind accessible viewfinders are now installed at the following locations across Tennessee (click the links below to access the location of each viewfinder):